klaviyo-labs/api-examples/README.md

 ## Feedback
 Help us improve these API examples!
 For feedback or suggestions on what you'd like to see, please open an issue on our [GitHub Issues page](https://github.com/klaviyo-labs/api-examples/issues).

+Like this repo?
+Give us a star! ⭐